-Making meatballs, pot pies, and lasagnas for the freezer is fine and good, but making those big-batch, hands-on recipes can take time—lots of time.
-Enter these delightful, super-savory chicken, spinach and cheese pockets.
+Dedicating a Sunday afternoon to making meatballs, pot pies, and lasagnas for the freezer is fine and good, but making those big-batch, hands-on recipes can take time—lots of time.
+Enter these delightful, super-savory chicken, spinach and cheese pockets easy enough to master midweek.
 They employ a tried-and-true lazy-cook standby, frozen puff pastry dough, which you simply fill with Gruyère, spinach, and chicken.
 (Use rotisserie, if you need to cut that corner, too).

 You can make them for dinner tonight, and make an extra passel to save for an easy meal.
 They can be assembled and frozen for up to two months.
 After crimping the turnovers’ edges, place them on a baking sheet in a single layer and freeze for at least 2 hours.
 Once frozen, stack them in a sealable plastic bag.
 To cook, brush them with a beaten egg and bake for 25 to 28 minutes.